sndean/The-AWK-Programming-Language/README.md

     sprintf buffer      8192
     maximum-integer     2147483647

-If typing `mawk` in your terminal on macOS, then you can very likely install it: https://invisible-island.net/mawk/ or https://formulae.brew.sh/formula/mawk.
+If typing `mawk` in your terminal on macOS brings up nothing, then you can very likely install it: https://invisible-island.net/mawk/ or https://formulae.brew.sh/formula/mawk.
 I just used homebrew: `brew install mawk`.
 And that's really all that's required for setting up.